healthykim/devp2p/caps/eth.md

   At the same time, client implementations must take care to not disconnect all syncing peers purely on the basis of their BlockRangeUpdate.

+### GetCellAndProofs (0x12)

+`[request-id: P, [vhash₁: B_32, vhash₂: B_32, ...], custodyInfo: B]`

+This message request peer to return cells and proofs of the given payload hashes.
+The custodyInfo element represents IDs of cells required.

+### CellAndProofs (0x13)

+`[request-id: P, [[vhash₁: B_32, [cellAndProof₁: B, cellAndProof₂: B, ...]], [vhash₂: B_32, [cellAndProof₁: B, cellAndProof₂: B, ...], ...]`

+This is a response to GetCellAndProofs, which provides the requested cells and their proofs.
+Each list element contains the versioned hash of the payload commitment that includes the cell, the cell itself, and a proof to verify the cell’s inclusion.
+Each element must match the vhash specified in the request.
+The sender can skip any cells that are not available, so the requester can fetch them from other peers.

 ## Change Log

+### eth/70 ()

+Version 70 changed the [Transactions] and [NewPooledTransactionHashes] message to include custody information which represents cell IDs sending peer has stored.
+New message types, [GetCells] and [Cells] were introduced to support cell-level messaging.

 ### eth/69 ([EIP-7642], April 2025)